postpdm/awesome-jupyter/README.md

 # Jupiter

-Jupiter (formerly Python) is set of tools for scientific research, engineering calculation, data extraction and visualization.
+[Jupiter](http://jupyter.org) (formerly IPython) is set of tools for scientific research, engineering calculation, data extraction and visualization.
+Starting from IPython toolchain now it grow up to support a wide area of useful libraries and power languages.

+GitHub have internal support for rendering of Jupiter notebooks from commited `.ipynb` files.

 # Contributing